What You Need to Know—And Do—If You Received a Warning at Work

 Receiving a warning can feel surprising, devastating, and often unfair.
 How should you respond?
 There is no one correct answer, of course, but here are some guidelines to follow:

-Stay calm: During the meeting to discuss your warning, and afterwards, do your very best to avoid crying, raising your voice, or showing extreme distress.
+Stay calm: During the meeting to discuss your warning, and afterward, do your very best to avoid crying, raising your voice, or showing extreme distress.
 This may, of course, be easier said than done.

 Make your case: Do you disagree with your warning?
 If you feel comfortable doing so, you can speak up during the meeting to make your case and defend yourself.
 This is a tricky situation—you want to defend yourself, but not seem defensive.
 That’s not easy!